ytdl-patched/ytdl-patched/README.md

     * Fediverse support (Mastodon and PeerTube)
         * For supported fediverses, ytdl-patched contains a huge list of instances.
 But you can opt-in for instance checking, in case of undiscovered instance.
 To opt-in, use these flags: `--check-mastodon-instance`, `--check-peertube-instance`

+* **NicoNico comments as subtitles**: Now you can download NicoNico comments as a subtitle.
+    * Note that you have to install `danmaku2ass` in order to work: `pip3 install -U git+https://github.com/ytdl-patched/danmaku2ass`
+    * Minimum flags: `--sub-format ass --write-subs`
+    * To embed comments without problems: `--sub-format ass --write-subs --embed-subs --remux-video mkv`

 * **New extractors**: Following extractors have been added: (broken/imcomplete ones not listed here)
     * `17live`, `17live:clip`
     * `askmona` and `askmona3` (just scrapes embedded YouTube videos)